 Four out of five study participants expect AI and/or ML to be fully integrated into the trading process and that their firm will have internal AI expertise in the next three to five years.
 Slightly fewer-62%-expect AI-focused budgets to increase.
 That's not to say the other 38% aren't spending on AI at all but, instead, they do not expect to increase their current levels of spending in the next three to five years.
-This is because they simply cannot earmark any more of the IT budget for such Al development clearly isn't cheap.
-But the payback is expected to be worth it. long-term development projects, as they doubt it can help their business to a sufficient degree or they feel, as the buy side more often does, that leaving it to technology providers is the best way forward.
+This is because they simply cannot earmark any more of the IT budget for such long-term development projects, as they doubt it can help their business to a sufficient degree or they feel, as the buy side more often does, that leaving it to technology providers is the best way forward.